osminogin/xcoach/README.md

 ## Important

-Use full taem names like 'Arsenal Tula' not just 'Arsenal' because this is different teams.
+Use full team names like 'Arsenal Tula' not just 'Arsenal' because this is different teams.

 Then import bets data be warn that web user language is English.